Skip to content Skip to footer

 4 Days in Auroville Eco-Temple Trip Report Dexter Cohen BohnDec 14, 2024 Hey there, heads up that this is a longer post than usual!
 Take your time with the photos, videos and links – let me know your thoughts and if these deeper dives tickle your fancy.
 I respect your attention so for the TLDR… Continue reading Auroville

-Kok Nong Na - The New Agriculture Theory
+Kok Nong Na: The New Agriculture Theory

 Cédric Boudry June 2021 Phra Sangkom Thanapanyo Khunsiri, designer of the Kok Nong Na model Kok Nong Na or “New Theory Agriculture” Over the past year Thai monk Phra Sangkom Thanapanyo Khunsiri has made unprecedented progress in his holistic sustainable development initiative.
-For over 20 years now, he has been dedicating his time to social… Continue reading Kok Nong Na – The New Agriculture Theory
+For over 20 years now, he has been dedicating his time to social… Continue reading Kok Nong Na: The New Agriculture Theory

 Bangladesh is an over populated country with few open spaces of land.
 Because of the huge pressure from over population, it’s natural environment, biodiversity, and ecosystem maintenance are at risk as consequently so is sustainable livelihood and environmental peace.
-It is important for building greater resilience and sustainable communities in Bangladesh to ensure a cleaner,… Continue reading The Rajban Vihara Eco-Temple Sites and COVID Resiliency from Bangladesh
+It is important for building greater resilience and sustainable communities in Bangladesh to ensure a cleaner,… Continue reading The Rajban Vihara Eco-Temple Sites and COVID Resiliency in Bangladesh

 The Metta Garden at the Mahabodhi Society Buddhist Temple, New Delhi, India